Baldur von Schirach

+A member of the Nazi Party from the age of 18, Schirach was named national youth leader of the party in 1931.
+In 1932, he was elected as a deputy to the Reichstag.
+After Adolf Hitler became Chancellor of Germany in 1933, he was appointed Jugendführer (Youth Leader) of the German Reich, responsible for all youth organizations in the nation.
+In 1940, Schirach saw action as an infantryman in the French Campaign, for which he was awarded the Iron Cross, 2nd Class.
+In 1940, Schirach was appointed Gauleiter of the Reichsgau Vienna; Artur Axmann succeeded him as leader of the Hitler Youth.
+A virulent antisemite, he was responsible for deporting 65,000 Viennese Jews to various Nazi concentration camps in German-occupied Poland.

+In April 1945, facing Red Army advance, Schirach fled from Vienna to Tyrol, where he later surrendered to American forces.
+At the Nuremberg trials, he was convicted of crimes against humanity and sentenced to 20 years in prison.
+After completing his sentence at Spandau in 1966, Schirach retired to southern Germany.
+He died in 1974 at the age of 67.

-Early life
+Early life and family

-Schirach was born in Berlin, the youngest of four children of theatre director, grand ducal chamberlain and retired captain of the cavalry Carl Baily Norris von Schirach (1873–1948) and his American wife Emma Middleton Lynah Tillou (1872–1944).
+Schirach was born in Berlin, the youngest of four children of theatre director, grand ducal chamberlain and retired captain of the cavalry Carl Baily Norris von Schirach (1873–1948) and his American wife Emma Middleton Lynah Tillou (1872–1944), a descendant of Arthur Middleton, one of the founding fathers of the United States.
 A member of the noble Schirach family, of Sorbian West Slavic origins, three of his four grandparents were from the United States, chiefly from Pennsylvania.
-English was the first language he learned at home and he did not learn to speak German until the age of five.
-He had two sisters, Viktoria and the opera singer Rosalind von Schirach, and a brother, Karl Benedict von Schirach.
+English was the first language he learned at home and he did not learn to speak German until the age of six.
+He had two sisters, Viktoria Benedikta and the opera singer Rosalind von Schirach, and a brother, Karl Benedict von Schirach.
 His brother committed suicide in 1919 at the age of 19.

-He was confirmed at church at age 14 although he grew away from the church in favor of the Nazi youth movement.
+Schirach was educated at the Wilhelm-Ernst-Gymnasium from 1916 to 1917, followed by the "Forest Pedagogium" boarding school at Bad Berka.
+This was inspired by a similar school founded by Hermann Lietz.
+He then returned to Weimar where he attended the Realgymnasium at Museumplatz 3.

-On 31 March 1932 Schirach married the 19-year-old Henriette Hoffmann, the daughter of Heinrich Hoffmann, Adolf Hitler's personal photographer and sometime friend.
-Schirach's family was vehemently opposed to this marriage, but Hitler insisted.
-Gregor Strasser dismissively described Schirach as "a young effeminate aristocrat" upon whom Hitler bestowed both Henriette and the Hitler Youth position.
+On 31 March 1932 Schirach married the 19-year-old Henriette Hoffmann, the daughter of Heinrich Hoffmann, Adolf Hitler's personal photographer and friend.
+Schirach's family was at first vehemently opposed to this marriage, but Hitler insisted.
+Otto Strasser dismissively described Schirach as "a young effeminate".
 Through this relationship, Schirach became part of Hitler's inner circle.
-The young couple were welcome guests at Hitler's "Berghof".
-Henriette von Schirach gave birth to four children: Angelika Benedikta von Schirach (born 1933), lawyer Klaus von Schirach (born 1935), businessman Robert von Schirach (born 1938) and sinologist Richard von Schirach (born 1942).
-Robert had a son, lawyer and best-selling German crime writer Ferdinand von Schirach.
+The young couple were welcome guests at Hitler's "Berghof" holiday home.
+Henriette von Schirach gave birth to four children: Angelika Benedikta von Schirach (born 1933), lawyer Klaus von Schirach (born 1935), businessman Robert Benedict Wolf von Schirach (1938–1980) and sinologist Richard von Schirach (1942–2023).
+Robert had a son, the lawyer and best-selling German crime-fiction writer Ferdinand von Schirach.
 Richard had children Ariadne von Schirach, philosopher and critic, and Benedict Wells, a novelist.

-Schirach was a published author, contributing to literature journals, and an influential patron of the arts.